 I use Dieng Rnong, Sla Sohkhu (Baccaurea Ramiflora Lour) and Sla Sohtung (Terminalia chebula Retz)

-Have you tried to natural dye without using a mordant?
+Have you tried natural dyeing without using a mordant?
 If yes, what happens?

-The colours will fade in the first few washes without the mordant.
+The colors will fade in the first few washes without the mordant.
 So, I suggest you always treat the fiber with a mordant before dyeing.

-Even after using a mordant, colour can run, is it not?
-Is there a way we can ensure colour does not run?
+Even after using a mordant, color can run, is it not?
+Is there a way we can ensure color does not run?

 Yes, you’re right.
 The colors do bleed after few washes, even after mordanting but not all colors bleed.
 In my experience in natural dyeing Turmeric is the color that bleeds out even after mordanting.